Skip to main content

 2. Use useCortiEmbeddedApi hook to access API methods

-3. Handle onReady event to authenticate and create interaction
+3. Handle onReady event to authenticate and configure the embedded app

 const hasInitialized = useRef(false);